-Castle Rock Water hosted an Open House at the beginning of the 60 day comment period on XXXXXX X, 2024 to allow the public to ask questions on the drought management plan.
-Approximately XX people attended.
-Some comments of appreciation of the Town's efforts to develop a drought management plan were received during the open house.
+Castle Rock Water hosted an Open House on Sept.
+18, 2024 during the 60-day comment period to allow the public to ask questions on the drought management plan.
+Input was also sought during Town Council open houses during the summer and fall of 2024.
+Approximately 500 people were reached.
+Some comments of appreciation of the Town's efforts to develop a drought management plan were received during the open houses.
+Two stakeholder meetings were held with non-residential customers including primary homeowner's associations.
 There were no other public comments received during the comment period.

-9.2 Ordinances and Official Agreements
+9.2.
+Ordinances and Official Agreements